amaniMagdi/data-flux-fullstack/README.md

 -   **Enhance Responsive Design**: Further optimize the design for mobile devices to ensure a seamless experience for the majority of users accessing the application on smaller screens.
 -   **Apply Animations**: Add animations for transitions between different application states, button clicks, data loading phases, and user interactions.
 This will improve visual feedback and enhance the overall user experience.
 -   **Add Global Interceptor for Error Handling**: Implement a global interceptor to manage 500 error codes and provide a more user-friendly experience in case of server errors.
--   **Handle image crop and resize**: as this logic has been developed from backend but still not implemented from frontend side.
+-   **Handle Image Cropping and Resize**: as this logic has been developed from backend but still not implemented from frontend side.

 ## Contributing